-Google may take user data for the results from a specific period of time, such as a 100 days, and choose one or more metrics related to those results to monitor for that time period.
+Google may take user data for the results from a specific time, such as a 100 days, and choose one or more metrics related to those results to monitor for that period.
 It may then look for changes to how people interact with those results to come up with a prediction of how well those results might fulfill the needs of searchers.

-These measures might include something like the percentage of searches for which the highest ranking result (or one of the highest ranking results) is selected by searchers.
+These measures might include something like the percentage of searches for which the highest-ranking result (or one of the highest-ranking results) is selected by searchers.

 If user interactions meet that prediction, then the set of results might be said to meet expectations.
 If not, then they might be considered to be below expectations, and these determinations can be done without manual intervention.

 The description provided in this patent focuses upon identifying the quality of search results, but it could also be used with other items such as the quality of advertisements

 User Metrics for Automated Evaluations

 The time used, such as the 100 days I mentioned above, would ideally be a period where no major quality problems exist.
 The metric or user behavior measurement that would be used to reflect the quality of the search result could be many things or combinations of them.
 The patent provides some examples, such as: